 This page may contain affiliate links.
 If you purchase through a link this blog will receive a commission at no extra cost to you.
 You can read the full disclosure policy here

 Consuming a healthy diet and supplementing with vitamins are two of the best ways to slow postpartum hair loss.
 It is also best to style your hair gently, avoiding tight braids and styles, during the postpartum period.

 Diet for Postpartum Hair Loss

 A proper diet can help decrease postpartum hair loss.
 Biotin along with vitamins A, C, D, E, and zinc have been shown to be beneficial.

 Biotin is considered part of the B vitamins.
 It typically is a good source of protein as well.
 Foods that are rich in biotin include eggs, seeds, and nuts.

 Vitamin A plays a crucial role in cell growth.
-Hair cells included.
+This includes hair cells.
 Vitamin A also helps the body produce sebum.
-Which is an oily substance that keep the scalp moisturized.
+Sebum is an oily substance that keeps the scalp moisturized.
 Foods high in Vitamin A include sweet potatoes, pumpkins, carrots, and kale.

 Vitamin C contains antioxidants that help protect against stress.
 It also helps your body produce collagen.
 Lastly, vitamin C assists your body in absorbing iron.
 Iron is necessary for hair growth.
 Foods that are high in vitamin C include strawberries, citrus fruits, and peppers.